jlacombe/learning-to-generate-wasserstein-barycenters/README.md

 4. by default the results are stored in `./results/DWE_$model_id`.

 ### Color transfer experiments
-Finally, color transfer experiments can be reproduced.
-First to download and preprocess the Flickr dataset we used:
+#### Downloading and preprocessing the Flickr dataset
+We already provide a preprocessed Flickr dataset in `datasets/flickr` but if you wish to make your own, follow these steps:
 1. go into `flickr_preprocessing`;
 2. open `download_flickr_imgs.py` and replace the values of `KEY` and `SECRET` with your own Flickr API keys (see https://www.flickr.com/services/api/misc.api_keys.html to get them);
 3. execute `python dowload_flickr_imgs.py`;